 My employment at the coordination association ends this month.
 The ESF funding wasn't renewed.
-Fifteen of us are being made redundant.
+Up to eleven of us are being made redundant.
 The PhD continues, technically, but without the industrial partnership that was supposed to be its foundation.

-This is my attempt to articulate what I learned - not what I was supposed to learn about federated learning, but what I actually learned about technology projects, design practice, and organisational life.
+This is the final post in a series called "The Limits of Making Visible" - not what I was supposed to learn about federated learning, but what I actually learned about technology projects, design practice, and organisational life.

-Federated learning is a real technology with real applications.
+Federated learning is real.
 Google uses it for keyboard prediction.
 Hospitals are piloting it for collaborative medical imaging research.
 The technical papers are sophisticated and the engineering is impressive.

-The gap between what FL is and what FL was imagined to do in this context is the gap between technology and technoimaginary - between material capability and projected promise.
+The gap between what FL is and what FL was imagined to do here is the gap between technology and technoimaginary - between material capability and projected promise.

 Beckert's work on "fictional expectations" helps explain this gap.
 He describes how "imagined futures help to explain actors' willingness to commit themselves to endeavors despite the incalculability of outcomes and environmental pressures to conform to established behaviors" (Beckert, 2016, p.
 37).
 The fictional expectation of FL - that it would enable Swedish organisations to benefit from Icelandic algorithms without the hard work of building data infrastructure - mobilised resources and created positions.
 Whether the expectation was achievable was a question the fiction didn't require anyone to answer.